Events / Meetings

 'Coleridge Anniversary Lunch'

 Celebrating the birth of Ottery's famous son, poet and philosopher,

 Samuel Taylor Coleridge.
-Guest speaker: author Todd Gray
+Guest speaker: TBA

 November 21st 2017 (Tuesday)